kestra-io/docs/docs/developer-guide/inputs/README.md

 ---
 # Inputs

 Kestra's flow can be parametrized using inputs.
 Inputs will be available in variable context and can be used during the whole flow, in order to customize it depending on inputs.

-A good example is you need to have an identifier (ex: storeId, paymentId) in order to change save path for the uplodated files.
+A good example is you need to have an identifier (ex: storeId, paymentId) in order to change save path for the uploaded files.

 ## Declaring inputs

 You can declare as many inputs for any flow.
 Input can be **required** or **not**.
 If the input are required, the flow couldn't start if the input are not provide during the creation of the execution.
-Also, every inputs will be parsed during the creation of the execution and any invalid inputs will refuse to create the execution.
+Also, every input will be parsed during the creation of the execution and any invalid inputs will refuse to create the execution.

 ::: warning
 If the execution is **not created** due to invalid or missing inputs, no execution will be found on the executions list.
 :::

 Examples: